Moderna To Create Single Shot Vaccine Against Both COVID-19, Flu By Autumn 2023 - CEO - UrduPoint

 Moderna To Create Single Shot Vaccine Against Both COVID-19, Flu By Autumn 2023 - CEO

-The biotechnological company Moderna is working to create a single shot vaccine against both flu and coronavirus by autumn 2023, Moderna's Chief Executive Officer Stephane Bancel said at the World Economic Forum on Monday

-ZURICH (UrduPoint News / Sputnik - 17th January, 2022) The biotechnological company Moderna is working to create a single shot vaccine against both flu and coronavirus by autumn 2023, Moderna's Chief Executive Officer Stephane Bancel said at the World Economic Forum on Monday.
+ZURICH (UrduPoint News / Sputnik - 18th January, 2022) The biotechnological company Moderna is working to create a single shot vaccine against both flu and coronavirus by autumn 2023, Moderna's Chief Executive Officer Stephane Bancel said at the World Economic Forum.

 Moderna announced last September that it was working on a single component vaccine shot, capable of protecting against both flu and COVID-19.

-"The best case scenario will be the fall of 2023," Bancel said, while commenting on how long it would take to create the single shot vaccine.
+"The best case scenario will be the fall of 2023," Bancel said on Monday, while commenting on how long it would take to create the single shot vaccine.

 The vaccine is expected to be approved in some countries by that time, according to Bancel.
 Moderna's two component vaccine is now approved in the United States and widely exported all over the world.